 7 - Finally, look for a broker-dealer with a strong commitment to service.
-"Ethical and fiduciary 'client first' naturally advisors are drawn to like-minded broker-dealers and home office personnel who treat advisors the way advisors treat their clients, and who are more focused on being the best, rather than the biggest," says United Planners' Shindel.
+Ethical, fiduciary "client-first" advisors are naturally attracted to broker-dealers and home office teams that share their values, treating advisors with the same respect and care they extend to their clients who are more focused on being the best, rather than the biggest.